Print

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-Whole wheat stuffing in a white baking dish with cranberries and sage off to the side.
+Whole wheat sausage stuffing in a baking dish with a serving spoon and chopped parsley on top.

 5 Stars 4 Stars 3 Stars 2 Stars 1 Star 5 from 10 reviews